Data-conforming data-driven control: avoiding premature generalizations beyond data: Problem Formulation

 Starting from the initial control law of the form \eqref{eq:initial control law form} and given access to the resulting input and state data \eqref{eq:data matrix}, with the possibility of iteratively changing the control law and collecting new data, design a linear state feedback gain $K$ that minimizes the cost $J$ in \eqref{eq:costFunction}.

-\begin{assumption} The data \eqref{eq:data matrix} is centered around zero, and the state-input joint distribution can be approximated by a multivariate Gaussian with a positive definite covariance. \end{assumption}

-This assumption is true if the underlying system is linear Gaussian.
-For nonlinear systems, however, this point can be achieved, for instance, if the data was collected locally within a specified region of the state-input space under some operational limits.
-In other words, this assumption is satisfied if there is a ``good enough'' linear approximation of the underlying system within each operating conditions \eqref{eq:data matrix}.
+Assumptions~\ref{assumption:PE} and \ref{assumption:Gaussianity} are design assumptions that make it possible to meet the problem statement aforementioned with computationally efficient solutions (building on the imposed linearity and convexity).
+These assumptions are true if the underlying system is linear with minimal state description.
+However, since we are specifically targeting nonlinear systems in this paper, we require that the data generated by the underlying nonlinear system can be approximately generated by a linear model, when each is under the same control law in closed-loop.
+This flexibility is to address the possibility that altering the operational conditions may activate different nonlinearities, demanding different model approximations to compensate.
+Although the existence of an accurate linear approximation under a certain control law is generally not guaranteed for general nonlinear systems, our assumptions are still weaker than the small signal model assumption \cite{coulson2019data} or adopting one fixed approximate linear model as in various data-driven control methods.

-One may ask about the purpose of considering a general nonlinear system in \eqref{eq:stateEquation} if the data can be predicted by an approximate linear model.
+One\MPar{12b} may ask about the purpose of considering a general nonlinear system in \eqref{eq:stateEquation} if the data can be predicted by an approximate linear model.
 The reason is to remember that once a new controller is designed, the resulting closed-loop system may operate in regions of the state-input space not adequately explored by the learning data and over which this approximate linear model is no longer a valid approximation.
 This point can be easily forgotten if we start with a linear system in \eqref{eq:stateEquation}.
+Therefore, the nonlinearity of \eqref{eq:stateEquation} is a reminder that even if $f$ can be approximated by a linear model under certain conditions, this approximation may not be extrapolated to different conditions.